WilliamZhang20/Diagnosing-Cardiovascular-Disease/README.md

 **The Implementation**

-Using the very powerful **XGBoost** library, we call `XGBClassifier` with controls over a parameter called `early_stopping_rounds`, the number of iterations to continue training since the last accuracy improvement.
+Using the very powerful **XGBoost** library to implement the algorithm, we call `XGBClassifier` with controls over a parameter called `early_stopping_rounds`, the number of iterations to continue training since the last accuracy improvement.

 By fitting only 26 estimator trees, over 16 training rounds, we have obtained the best accuracy possible, which is 92.5% on training set, and 86.4% on test set.
 Clearly very efficient!

 ## Conclusion

-Random Forest & XGBoost had similar accuracy results with little overfitting for both, and XGBoost being more sample & computationally efficient.
+Random Forest & Gradient Boosting had similar accuracy results with little overfitting for both, and Gradient Boosting being more sample & computationally efficient.

 ## Credits